Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/locking-unlocking-snapshots.md

 {% capture cryptoLib %}{{site.protectingData.mustHaveCryptoLib}}{% endcapture %}
 {% include note.html content=cryptoLib %}

-Use the `qq snapshot_unlock_snapshot` command and specify the snapshot ID and the path to the private key file.
+Run the `qq snapshot_unlock_snapshot` command and specify the snapshot ID and the path to the private key file.
 For example:

 ```bash
 qq snapshot_unlock_snapshot \